pyOpenSci/software-peer-review/how-to/editors-guide.md

 This step ensures that the package is ready to be reviewed.
 It also ensures that we are using our volunteer reviewer time effectively.

-* Add a comment to the issue that contains a copy of the Editor Response template (see below) filled out with your response to the checks that begin the review.
+* Add a comment to the issue that contains an **exact** copy of the Editor Response template (see below) filled out with your response to the checks that begin the review.
 * Change the label of the issue to `2/seeking-reviewer(s)`

 ```{include} ../appendices/editor-initial-response-template.md